// Charleston SC Inshore Fishing

-Jack Crevalle
+Jack Crevalle Fishing in Charleston, SC

 Pure aggression following bait into every Charleston creek mouth — summer light tackle warfare.

-Jack Crevalle illustration
+MarshMind Species Jack Crevalle

 Jack crevalle are the most aggressive, hardest-fighting fish in the Charleston inshore system — pound for pound, nothing else comes close.
 Schools of jacks invade Charleston Harbor, the Shem Creek mouth, and the lower sections of the Stono and Ashley rivers in summer, pushing bait against shorelines and structure and creating explosive surface blitzes visible from 200 yards.
 They have absolutely no regard for tackle and will break light gear on the first run — but if you match the tackle to the fish, the fight is extraordinary.